Or Yehuda: Sports

 Football team F.C.
 Ironi Or Yehuda currently plays in the Liga Alef South Division, the fourth Israeli division.
 On 5 April 2019, they lost 5–1 to Hapoel Ramat Yisrael F.C. in the Liga Bet, but their goalkeeper Isaak Hayik, 73 years old, broke the Guinness World Record for oldest player.

+Voting Patterns

+In the 2022 election, 76 percent of voters in Or Yehuda voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 22 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.1 percent voted for the Arab parties.